Internet-of-People/mips/new/mip_process_and_guidelines.md

 Random J. User

 if the email address is not given.

-Note: The resolution header is required for Standards Track MIPs only.
-It contains a URL that should point to an email message or other web resource where the pronouncement about the MIP is made.

 While an MIP is a draft, a discussions-to header will indicate the mailing list or URL where the MIP is being discussed.
 As mentioned above, examples for places to discuss your MIP include [Mercury topics on Gitter](https://gitter.im/libertaria-project/topics), an issue in this repo or in a fork of this repo and [Reddit r/ethereum](https://www.reddit.com/r/libertaria-project/).
 No discussions-to header is necessary if the MIP is being discussed privately with the author.